Skip to main content

 Topics covered

 • Marriage, civil partnership, divorce and cohabitation.
-Requirements of a valid marriage or civil partnership.
+Requirements of a valid marriage or civil partnership (CP).
 Form and capacity.
 Nullity.
 Divorce.
 Dissolution of civil partnerships.
 Judicial separation.
 Differences between married, civilly registered and unmarried relationships.

 • Domestic abuse.
 Remedies for violence, harassment, stalking and molestation and orders relating to occupation of the matrimonial home.
 Prohibition of and protection from forced marriage.
 Criminal responses to domestic abuse.